 Then we (the faster runner) will simply hit the end of the trail (or linked list).

 So let's make two variables, slowRunner and fastRunner.
 We’ll start both on the first node, and every time slowRunner advances one node, we’ll have fastRunner advance two nodes.

 If fastRunner catches up with slowRunner, we know we have a loop.
 If not, eventually fastRunner will hit the end of the linked list and we'll know we don't have a loop.

 This is a complete solution!
 Can you code it up?

-Make sure the method eventually terminates in all cases!
+Make sure the function eventually terminates in all cases!

 We keep two pointers to nodes (we'll call these “runners”), both starting at the first node.
 Every time slowRunner moves one node ahead, fastRunner moves two nodes ahead.

 If the linked list has a cycle, fastRunner will "lap" (catch up with) slowRunner, and they will momentarily equal each other.

 If the list does not have a cycle, fastRunner will reach the end.

 time and space.